mtiller/recon/docs/SPEC.md

 ## Transformations

-In the previous sections, there were several mentions of a so-called "transform string".
+In the previous sections, there were several mentions of a so-called "transform data".
 This is an optional piece of information associated with an alias (in the case of the `wall` format) or a variable (in the case of the `meld` format).
 It defines the transformation, if any, that must be performed over some base data in order to retrieve the true value of the referenced data.
+Transform data is represented as an object.
+All transforms must include a key `k` whose value (a string) identifies the type of transformation to be applied.
 There are presently only two allowed transformation types that are supported by the `recon` formats.

 The first transformation type is the "inverse" transformation.
-This transformation is indicated when the transform string has a value of `"inv"`.
+This transformation is indicated when `k` key in the transform data has a value of `"inv"`.
 The impact of the inverse transformation depends on the data type.
 For numeric data types, the inverse transformation causes the data to have its sign inverted.
 For boolean data, the inverse transformation applies a logical not operation to the data.
 With this simple transform alone, it is possible to avoid storing a significant amount of data.

 The other transform type is the "affine" transform.
-This transformation is indicated when the transform string has a value of `"aff(s,o)"`, where `s` represents a scale factor and `o` represents an offset value.
+This transformation is indicated when the `k` key in the transform data has a value of `"aff"`.
+In this case, the transform data should include two additional keye, `s` and `o`.
+The `s` key is a scale factor and the `o` key is an offset value.
 In the presence of this transformation, all **numeric** values in the base data should be multiplied by the scale factor, `s`, and then added to the offset value, `o`.
-As one reviewer of this paper noted, unit transforms are almost always affine in nature.
+As one reviewer of this paper noted, unit conversion transforms are almost always affine in nature.
 This means that the affine transformation permits results to be stored in many different physical units without taking up any appreciable additional storage.

 No transform should be applied to the data if:

-   * No transform string is present
+   * No transform data is present
-   * The transform string is unrecognized/cannot be parsed
+   * The transform data is unrecognized/cannot be parsed
    * The transform does not apply to the underlying data type (*e.g.,* applying the `affine` transformation to a Boolean value)
-   * There was an kind of error or exception when attempting to apply the transformation
+   * There was any kind of error or exception when attempting to apply the transformation

 In all but the first case, the tool or environment is strongly